Hiking along the Rhine - which is the most beautiful?

 Hike along the Rhine on the Rheinterrassenweg

-The Worms Cathedral, the Herrnsheim Castle, the Lambertus Basilica in Bechtheim, the Catherine Church in Oppenheim and the Mainz Cathedral are particularly worth seeing.
-There are many other highlights to discover on the Rheinterrassenweg.
-There are a total of 12 train stations along the hiking trail, which means that all stage locations can be reached by public transport.
-The path leads through a hilly landscape with moderate gradients, which makes it easy to hike.
-Individual stages can also be planned for a visit to Rheinhessen.
+There are a total of 12 train stations along the trail, making all stages accessible by public transport.
+The trail leads through a hilly landscape with moderate gradients, making it easy to hike.
+Individual stages can also be planned into a visit to Rheinhessen.

 About People Abroad